basvanwesting/recess/README.md

 ## Rust Implementation

-This is shared Rust library using the [genetic algorithm](https://github.com/basvanwesting/genetic-algorithm) crate.
+This is a shared Rust library for the implementations above using the [genetic algorithm](https://github.com/basvanwesting/genetic-algorithm) crate.

 The genetic_algorithm crate supports info/debug/trace log levels.